blazium-engine/blazium-docs/tutorials/physics/troubleshooting_physics_issues.rst

 This is likely due to one of the objects using a collision shape that is too complex.
 Convex collision shapes should use a number of shapes as low as possible for performance reasons.
-When relying on Godot's automatic generation, it's possible that you ended up with dozens if not hundreds of shapes created for a single convex shape collision resource.
+When relying on Blazium's automatic generation, it's possible that you ended up with dozens if not hundreds of shapes created for a single convex shape collision resource.